 Choose a Destination

-There are many places to visit in the Caribbean, so the deciding factor is basically what catches your fancy.
+There are many incredible family-friendly islands in the Caribbean, so it can be hard to choose between them.
 You’ll find sun-drenched beaches, fun-filled shore excursions, and a whole lot of shopping spots at each stopping point.

-Ships usually sail to the Southern, Eastern, and Western Region of the Caribbean with a port of call in the Bahamas, Dominican Republic, Barbados, Montserrat, Trinidad and Tobago, the U.S. Virgin Islands, et cetera.
+Ships usually sail to the Caribbean’s Southern, Eastern, and Western regions with a port of call in the Bahamas, Dominican Republic, Barbados, Montserrat, Trinidad and Tobago, or the U.S. Virgin Islands.

 Pick a Sailing Date